Jim Rigsby

-Jim Rigsby (June 6, 1923 – August 31, 1952) was an American racecar driver from Spadry, Arkansas.
+James William Rigsby (June 6, 1923 – August 31, 1952) was an American racecar driver from Spadry, Arkansas.
 He was killed in a crash during a sprint car race at Dayton, Ohio.

 Indy 500 results

 World Championship career summary

 The Indianapolis 500 was part of the FIA World Championship from 1950 through 1960.
 Drivers competing at Indy during those years were credited with World Championship points and participation.
 Jim Rigsby participated in 1 World Championship race but scored no World Championship points.